 - The tenant vacates the property in a reasonable amount of time after the landlord fails to solve the issue.

 Every state has specific laws and regulations regarding breaking leases.
 For specifics regarding a law due to construction noise, reference your state's tenant rights and laws.

 How to Break a Lease Due to Construction Noise on Your Own

-If you are wondering, "Can I break my lease because of construction noise," there are some steps you can take.
+If you are wondering, "," there are some steps you can take.